Hadfield

 Hadfield lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Hadfield's population is 6,679 as of August 2025.
-This figure reflects an increase of 438 people since the 2021 Census, which recorded a population of 6,241.
-The change is inferred from ABS estimates of 6,654 in June 2024 and an additional 117 validated new addresses since the Census date.
-This results in a density ratio of 2,189 persons per square kilometer, above national averages assessed by AreaSearch.
-Over the past decade, Hadfield has shown resilient growth patterns with a compound annual growth rate of 1.5%, outperforming its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 51.8% of overall population gains during recent periods.
+Hadfield's population, as of August 2025, is approximately 6,679 people.
+This figure represents an increase of 438 individuals from the 2021 Census total of 6,241 people, marking a growth rate of 7.0%.
+The increase was inferred from ABS's estimated resident population of 6,654 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 2,189 persons per square kilometer, surpassing the average seen across national locations assessed by AreaSearch.
+Over the past decade, Hadfield has exhibited resilient growth patterns with an annual compound growth rate of 1.5%, outperforming its SA3 area.
+Overseas migration contributed significantly to population growth, accounting for approximately 51.8% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods from LGA to SA2 levels.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Hadfield is forecast to increase by 2,718 persons based on the latest population numbers, recording a gain of 40.3% over the 17-year period.
+By 2041, Hadfield is forecasted to experience significant population growth, with an expected increase of 2,718 persons, representing a total gain of 40.3% over the 17-year period based on the latest population numbers.

 Frequently Asked Questions - Population